idotnetdev/NPager/README.md

-# webformspager
+# ASP.NET Pager
-A very simple ASP.NET Pager Control to be used with WebForms
+A very simple ASP.NET Pager Control to be used with WebForms.